Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Motivation

 \section{Motivation}

-In this section, we motivate our design by first showing the deficiency of existing fuzzers on Move smart contracts, then empirically demonstrating the criticality of handling the special constraints in Move, and lastly examplifying how \tool can generate valid transactions with the guidance of type graph.
+In this section, we motivate our design by first showing the deficiency of existing fuzzers on Move smart contracts, then empirically demonstrating the criticality of handling the special constraints in Move, and lastly exemplifying how \tool can generate valid transactions with the guidance of the \wanxu{dependency graph}.